 The pilot in command may deviate from a departure route, arrival route or approach procedure provided obstacle clearance criteria can be observed, full account is taken of the operating conditions and any air traffic control clearance is adhered to or when being radar-vectored by an air traffic control unit3.

-For flights under instrument flight rules4, the pilot in command must select and use aerodrome operating minima5 for each
+For flights under instrument flight rules4, the pilot in command must select and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.